-Peter Maxwell is a former banker and corporate finance executive, who now runs a business that provides marketing and strategic advice to small and medium size enterprises.
+Peter is a former banker and corporate finance executive, who now runs a business that provides marketing and strategic advice to small and medium size enterprises.
 He is a member of the Diocese of Ely Board of Education, and chairs the Academies Scrutiny Review Group for the Diocese.
 He has also previously owned a Nursery School.

-Revd Michael G Banyard - Board Member
+Revd Michael Banyard - Board Member

-M.A., B.Phil, Adv Dip Ed., Cert Ed., CTM
+MA, BPhil, Adv Dip Ed, Cert Ed, CTM

 Keith Carne - Board Member

 Keith is a mathematician in the University of Cambridge.
-In 2010 he was appointed as First Bursar at King’s College, where he is involved in the management of the College, the Chapel, and the Choir School.
-In the past he was a governor of St Paul’s Primary School in Cambridge and then became a trustee for the Church Schools of Cambridge, which owns and supports four primary schools in the city.
-He is on the electoral roll of St. Bene’t’s Church.
+In 2010 he was appointed as First Bursar at King’s College, where he is involved in the management of the College, the Chapel and the Choir School.
+In the past he was a governor of St Paul’s Primary School in Cambridge and then became a Trustee for the Church Schools of Cambridge, which owns and supports four primary schools in the city.
+He is on the electoral roll of St Bene’t’s Church.
 Keith brings particular expertise in finance and trusts to DEMAT.

-Sir David Harrison - Board Member
+Wendy Garrard - Board Member

 Ven Dr Alex Hughes - Board Member